Accident Howard Eldorado 700 N25YC,

 MSN: 5598

-Total:Fatalities: 0 / Occupants: 6
+Fatalities:Fatalities: 0 / Occupants: 6

-Aircraft damage: Destroyed
+Aircraft damage: Destroyed, written off

-Location:near Philadelphia International Airport, PA (PHL) ( United States of America)
+Location:near Philadelphia International Airport, PA (PHL) - United States of America

-Phase: Approach (APR)
+Phase: Approach

 Nature:Executive

-Departure airport:Reading Municipal Airport/Spaatz Field, PA (RDG/KRDG), United States of America
+Departure airport:Reading Municipal Airport/Spaatz Field, PA (RDG/KRDG)

-Destination airport:Philadelphia International Airport, PA (PHL/KPHL), United States of America
+Destination airport:Philadelphia International Airport, PA (PHL/KPHL)

 Narrative: